Skip to main content

 Should I accept a job offer by email or formal letter?
 Toggle answer

-Email is usually enough if the employer sent the offer digitally.
-Use a formal letter when the employer requests one, the role is very formal, or you want a signed written record.
+Email is usually sufficient if the employer sent the offer digitally.
+Use a formal letter if the employer requests one, the role is highly formal, or you want a signed written record.

 What should I include in a job offer acceptance email?
 Toggle answer